KnezIker/CNN/README.md

 assign cml_get_o                  = (deassert_we_i) ?
 1'b0          : cml_get;
 ```

-And thats it for ofcv32e40p_decoder module.<br>
+And that's it for the cv32e40p_decoder module.<br>
-Now, since this module is integrated into cv32e40p_id_stage, and 2 more outputs of ofcv32e40p_decoder were added, there should also be added this code:<br>
+Now, since this module is integrated into cv32e40p_id_stage, and 2 more outputs of the cv32e40p_decoder were added, there should also be added this code:<br>
 ```verilog
 .cml_en_o(cml_en),
 .cml_get_o(cml_en),
 .cml_rst_o(cml_rst),
 ```
 Where cml_en and cml_rst are new variables, that should be created following the example of alu_en.<br>
 At the ID-EX pipeline in cv32e40p_id_stage, where local variables are connected to output signals this code should be added:<br>
 ```verilog
 cml_en_ex_o <= cml_en;
 cml_get_ex_o <= cml_en;